National Institutes of Health Grant Abstracts

-Wang, Lin, MD
+Wang, Lin, MD, PhD

 R01NS084920 "Glycine augmentation therapy for the treatment of epilepsy"

-In this clinically oriented research proposal a combination of mechanistic and therapeutic studies will allow us to determine whether GlyT1 antagonists might be useful alternative drugs for the treatment of TLE.
-We will make novel and innovative use of GlyT1 inhibitors that have already been tested in clinical trials (phase II/III) to treat cognitive symptoms in schizophrenia.
+In this clinically oriented research proposal a combination of mechanistic and therapeutic studies will allow us to determine whether therapeutic glycine augmentation might be a novel pharmacological principle for the treatment of seizures in temporal lobe epilepsy.
+We will make novel and innovative use of glycine augmenting drugs that have already been tested in clinical trials (phase II/III) to treat cognitive symptoms in schizophrenia.
 Identification and characterization of a novel anticonvulsant role of existing drugs will open new opportunities for efficient seizure control combined with pro-cognitive properties.